Combine simplicity with luxury, fresh air with comfy beds, warm and cosy evenings with cool summer shade

-- Use of a spacious modern kitchen with ovens, hobs and microwaves, fully equipped with pots, pans and utensils – perfect for preparing anything from tea & toast to a hearty breakfast.
+- Use of a spacious modern kitchen with ovens, hobs and microwaves, fully equipped with pots, pans and utensils.
+Perfect for preparing anything from tea and toast to a hearty breakfast!

-- Communal lounge and dining area in the The Old Haybarn with toys, games and TV.
+- Communal lounge and dining area in the The Old Haybarn, with toys, games and a TV.

-- Outdoor play areas for the children with swings, slides, wendy houses and trampoline.
+- Outdoor play areas for the children, with swings, slides, wendy houses and a trampoline.

 - Indoor games room with table tennis and pool.